iishiishii/neurodesk_paper/README.md

 The following notebooks compare data from 2 systems, hence **requires paths to processed data** within the notebooks.

+Make sure to run the code from the directory where the files are located.

 To generate Figure 2: `Dice_calculate.ipynb`

 To generate Figure 3: `flirt_first_correlation.ipynb`